-Both Reading Borough Council and Thames Valley Police have undertaken inspections at this premises over the previous five years.
-The outcomes of these inspections have identified holistic failures in relation to the implementation of due diligence and the promotion of the licensing.
+Both Reading Borough Council and Thames Valley Police have undertaken an inspection at this premises within the last three years.
+The outcome of both inspections identified holistic failures in relation to the implementation of due diligence and the promotion of the licensing objectives.